Alex Lifeson: Rush

 Lifeson's neighbour John Rutsey began experimenting on a rented drum kit.
 In 1968, Lifeson and Rutsey formed The Projection, which disbanded a few months later.
 In August 1968, following the recruitment of original bassist and vocalist Jeff Jones, Lifeson and Rutsey founded Rush.
 Geddy Lee, a high school friend of Lifeson, assumed Jones's role soon after.

-Instrumentally, Lifeson is renowned for his signature riffing, electronic effects and processing, unorthodox chord structures, and the copious arsenal of equipment he has used over the years.

 Rush was on hiatus for several years starting in 1997 owing to personal tragedies in Neil Peart's life, and Lifeson had not picked up a guitar for at least a year following those events.
 However, after some work in his home studio and on various side projects, Lifeson returned to the studio with Rush to begin work on 2002's Vapor Trails.
 Vapor Trails is the first Rush album since the 1970s to lack keyboards—as such, Lifeson used over 50 different guitars in what Shawn Hammond of Guitar Player called "his most rabid and experimental playing ever."
 Geddy Lee was amenable to leaving keyboards off the album due in part to Lifeson's ongoing concern about their use.
 Lifeson's approach to the guitar tracks for the album eschewed traditional riffs and solos in favour of "tonality and harmonic quality."
 Rush continued to record and perform until Peart's retirement in 2015.
 Lifeson and Lee announced a reunion of the band on October 6, 2025, with Anika Nilles filling in for Peart.

-During live performances, he used foot pedals to cue various synthesizer, guitar, and backing vocal effects as he played.